cjstiel/housing-market-debate/README.md

 ## Sentiment and emotion analysis

-Next, we analyze the sentiments and emotions of the newspaper articles and the minutes.
+Finally, we analyze the sentiments and emotions of the newspaper articles and the minutes.
 The focus is on

 - whether the reporting on the housing market tends to be positive or negative in tone and how this evolves over time
 - how the tone differs between topics